-We will review our student protection plan through HE Student Forums and Curriculum Team meetings, which feed into HESEQE and Corporation meetings.
-The plan will be fully reviewed 3 times a year at the termly HESEQE Corporation meeting.
+We will review our student protection plan through HE Student Forums and Curriculum Team meetings, which feed into Higher Education Quality, Curriculum and Students committee (HEQCS) and Corporation meetings.

 Our students will be involved in our review through HE Student Forums and consultation.